jspchp63/HROS-RCIRCUIT-LAB/README.md

 Timing Jitter — synchronization instability

-👉 And the real killer: Interconnect Collapse
+👉 The real killer: Interconnect Collapse
 AI is no longer compute-bound — it is interconnect-bound.

-🔥 2.
-Architecture Shift — Compute Should Scale by Phase-Density, Not FLOPS Old Paradigm — GPU / TPU
+2. Architecture Shift — Compute Should Scale by Phase-Density, Not FLOPS Old Paradigm — GPU / TPU

 Moves raw values (heavy physics)